BulTTaeng/10835_CardGame/README.md

 ## What was the key point and the hard part?

-I think I'm weak with recursive dp problems.
+I think I'm weak at recursive dp problems.

 Let's say dp[l][r] is we are seeing th l card in the left , r card in the right.